otson/typetalk-bot/readme.md

 Bot application for Typetalk written in Kotlin using Spring Boot.
 Listens to incoming webhook events from Typetalk and Backlog.
-User can interact with the bot with following commands by typing in the chat:

 ## Typetalk webhook

+User can interact with the bot with the following commands by typing in the chat:

 * **!hello**: Responds with a greeting.
 * **!today**: Responds with a list of anime that will air the next 24 hours.